GoogleChrome/proxy-polyfill/README.md

 ## Supports

-The polyfill supports browsers that implement the full [ES5 spec](http://kangax.github.io/compat-table/es5/).
+The polyfill supports browsers that implement the full [ES5 spec](http://kangax.github.io/compat-table/es5/), such as IE9+ and Safari 6+.
-It requires `Object.seal` and `Object.defineProperty`.
+Firefox, Chrome and Edge support `Proxy` natively.